Uber agrees to list all New York City taxis on its app

 It’s the first citywide deal of its kind in the US.
 Uber has made similar agreements with taxi operators abroad and riders can book taxis in multiple US cities if cab drivers have agreed to appear on the app.

-New York is one of Uber’s most important areas for business and the city has been a battleground between the company and the city’s yellow taxis.
+New York is one of Uber’s most important areas for business and it has been a battleground between the company and the city’s yellow taxis.

 Register for free to continue reading